Nildram/vending-change/README.md

 it to be accessed and tested from a browser.
 A version of the library can be found running [here](https://oracle-vending.nw.r.appspot.com/swagger/).**

+Note that there is a limit to the coins denominations, change amount and total 'float' of between 0 and 500,000 (to account for the largest current worldwide denomination of 500,000 VND).
+The upper limit is currently hard coded, but could be added as a configurable value (for example in the initialise API call).
+Coin counts must also be positive numbers.

 ## How do I use the package?

 ### Installation from source